linkedin/rest.li/modeling.md

 Create, new association relationships are made by using Update, which allows the client to provide the resource identifier.

-Asynchronous association resources are declared by creating a class that extends AssociationResourceAsyncTemplate or AssociationResourceTaskTemplate.
+Asynchronous association resources are declared by creating a class that extends `AssociationResourceAsyncTemplate` or `AssociationResourceTaskTemplate`.

 For example: